I’m partnering up with House Foods today to bring you this awesome Jamaican jerk tofu recipe! Thanks, House Foods, for sponsoring this post!

 MASTERING MY MISTAKES / COOKING NOTES

-- A note about the spice: Traditional Jamaican jerk marinades are made with scotch bonnet peppers.
+- A note about the spice: Traditional Jamaican jerk marinades are made with Scotch Bonnet peppers.
 I haven’t seen them around yet, so I used habanero peppers instead.
 This sauce is definitely spicy!
-Feel free to use fewer habeneros or one seeded jalapeño pepper for less spice.
+Feel free to use fewer habaneros or one seeded jalapeño pepper for less spice.
 Warning: If you’re using habaneros, resist the urge to test the sauce before it is cooked down.
 I made that mistake when I was testing the recipe, and my mouth was on fire!